jakobhaervig/openfoam-dockerfiles/README.md

 ```

 Please note that everything in the container is deleted when you exit the container.
-Therefore you should save your simulation results and solver development in ``/data`` inside the container which persists.
+Therefore you should save your simulation results and solver development in ``/data``, which is the only directory that persists when the container is closed.

 Running the above command should leave you inside the Docker container with the username "foam".
-Also, you may access the container through ``$HOME/openfoam-data``, e.g. on a Windows system ``C:\\Users\jakob\openfoam-data`` or macOS system: ``/Users/jakob/openfoam-data`` or Linux systems ``/home/jakob/openfoam-data``.
+Also, you may access the container through ``$HOME/openfoam-data`` e.g.:

+On a Windows system ``C:\\Users\jakob\openfoam-data``

+On a macOS system: ``/Users/jakob/openfoam-data``

+On most Linux systems ``/home/jakob/openfoam-data``